 I have a great yoga DVD entitled AM/PM Yoga for Beginners.
 There is an actual segment that’s 25 minutes in length entitled Good Night’s Sleep.
 It has consistently worked for me on those sleepless nights.

 I know I’ve blogged about this before but the Kelly Howell Guided Relaxation CD does wonders for me!
 I fall asleep within minutes of starting the guided relaxation exercises.
-Listen to a sample of the CD HERE.

 Listen to some soothing music.
 There are lots of good CDs with great relaxing tunes on them.
 I am a huge fan of Deva Premal… her voice flows like honey.
-Some of her music can also be found on YouTube.
+Some of her music can be found on YouTube.
 My favourite is the Gayatri mantra… absolutely beautiful.

 A few years ago I discovered a wonderful app – Sleepstream 2.
 I downloaded this app for my iPhone and I listen to the “deep sleep” binaural beats with an overlay of white noise.
 This app even has a guided meditation to help you sleep too.
 I highly recommend it!